th2-net/th2-codec/README.md

 One instance of the codec implements the logic for encoding and decoding one protocol of one version.
 Version-specific protocol messages are described in a separate xml file called a "dictionary".
 Codec operates with arrays of messages (parsed batch to raw batch in case of encoding and raw batch to parsed batch upon decoding).

+## Appointment

+This project include only adapter logic between Sailfish and th2 packed into Docker Image.
+This image used in [th2-codec-generic](https://github.com/th2-net/th2-codec-generic) as base.

 # Running

 To start a codec it is required to place external codec api implementation jar with dependencies to 'home/codec_implementation' folder.